mmitropolitsky/booking.com_hyperledger/README.md

 To authenticate, an organization needs to get a certificate, [issued by that organization's CA](ota-webapp/src/main/java/org/tudelft/blockchain/booking/otawebapp/service/OrganizationCredentialService.java#L92).
 That certificate proves that the issuer is indeed part of an authorized organization to the other members of the channel.

-With Idemix's current implementation anonymity within the channel extends only to which member of an organization is issuing the transaction.
-Hiding which organization this user belongs to is not currently supported, that part of our implementation is not possible.
+With Idemix's current implementation, anonymity within the channel extends only to which member of an organization is issuing the transaction.
+The feature of hiding which organization this specific user belongs to is not currently supported, hence -that part of the implementation is not possible.

 [A visual guideline](https://nbviewer.jupyter.org/github/pumicerD/blockchain_booking/blob/ea54525bef5cb93574e66f66e2b519bf969b0724/Architecture.pdf) to the architecture with linkability to source code can be sen here.